-The Science curriculum at Old Park School has been designed to ensure that all pupils develop a sense of curiosity about their world along with the appropriate subject specific knowledge, concepts, skills and key vocabulary in line with their stage of development.
-These can be seen on the OPS science scale sheets.
-Learners are also encouraged to develop their critical and enquiring minds by being supported and taught the skills to think scientifically.
+The Science curriculum at Old Park School has been designed to ensure that all pupils develop a sense of curiosity about their world along with the appropriate subject specific knowledge, concepts, skills and understanding in line with their stage of development.
+These can seen on the OPS science scale sheets.
 The long-term sequence of learning is designed to offer a broad and balanced science education through coverage, experience and progression.
 All pupils are supported to build upon a body of knowledge about themselves, their bodies and the natural and physical environments as they move through their school life and in preparation for adulthood.
 Science is a subject that is delivered discretely within all Pathways.
 Pupils working in Pathway 1 will have multisensory science experiences, Pathway 2 pupils will experience early concepts in science and Pathways 3, 4 and 5 will have subject specific science delivery.
-Pupils are encouraged to develop their communication skills, and use and extend their vocabulary for scientific elements that are pertinent to their own learning needs.
+Pupils are encouraged to develop their communication skills and use and extend their vocabulary for scientific elements that are pertinent to their own learning needs.
 Opportunities are provided for pupils to understand how science can be used to explain what is happening, predict how things may behave and analyse causes.

 The Science curriculum has been designed to create an awareness in pupils of associated safeguarding issues and strategies to support pupils in dealing with them.
 This includes cross curricular links to PHSE being able to understand their own bodies and how to communicate about their bodies, knowing what is appropriate or inappropriate and the vocabulary needed to communicate this.
 The physiological body parts and changes during puberty are taught discretely within the science curriculum.
 It also includes an awareness of, and managing risks in everyday life including electrical hazards, water safety and maintaining a healthy lifestyle.
-The method, depth of knowledge and content of delivery of this curriculum will be unique to the specific needs of each individual group of pupils, appropriate to their learning needs.

 This curriculum has been developed at Old Park School to include the expected standards at the end KS1 National Curriculum in Old Park Science which is reflected in Old Park Scale 14.
 For those working within OPS scales 5-13 we have differentiated the expected standards at end of Key Stage 1 to provide a sequential developmental learning ladder through pathways 3 and 4.
-To ensure high expectations, aspects of KS2 science curriculum have been included on OPS scale 15.
-Other documents that have been used as reference to develop this curriculum have been the Development Matters document, AstraZenecha, Equals and DAPA scales to ensure that the teaching of science is in line with the pedagogy of OPS Pathways and the pupils' developmental stages.
+To ensure high expectations aspects of KS2 science curriculum have been included on OPS scale 15.
+Other documents that have been used to develop this curriculum have been the Development Matters document, AstraZenech, Equals and DAPA scales to ensure that the teaching of science is in line with the pedagogy of OPS Pathways and the pupils' developmental stages.

 The science long term sequence of learning is divided up into nine units of work.
-Each unit is taught in a different term or half term over a cycle.
-The order of the units has been determined through meaningful cross curricular links with the termly whole school themes across the different areas of school.
+Each unit is taught in a different term over a three year cycle.
+The order of the units has been determined through meaningful cross curricular links with the termly whole school humanity led themes within EYFS - KS3.